dsaucez/SLICES/docs/infrastructure.md

 ## _Compute_ cluster architecture

-Even though the excat compute nodes to deploy in the _compute_ clusters are not standardized, we recommand the following network architecure to build each cluster.
+Even though the exact compute nodes to deploy in the _compute_ clusters are not standardised, we recommend the following network architecture to build each cluster.

 ![_Compute_ cluster](sophia_node-compute_cluster.svg)